howtographql/howtographql/content/backend/graphql-js/2-queries.md

 correctAnswer: 1
 ---

-In this section, you'll learn how
+In this section, you'll learn how to implement the resolver for the `feed` query so your clients are able to retrieve a list of links from your server.

 ### Define a `Link` type for your data model

-In this section, you'll remove the default `Post` type that was generated for you by `graphql create` and replace it with the `Link` type we already mentioned above.
+The first thing to do is remove the default `Post` type that was generated for you by `graphql create` and replace it with the `Link` type we already mentioned before.

-Every link to be stored in the database should have a unique _id_, a _description_ and a _URL_ (just like in the real Hackernews app).
-Here is how you can translate that into SDL.
+Every link to be stored in the database should have a unique _id_, a _description_ and a _URL_ (just like the real Hackernews app).
+Here is how you can translate that requirement into SDL.

 <Instruction>